w3c/webappsec-dbsc/README.md

 In response to this, the server can optionally first request a proof of possession of the key by issuing a challenge to the browser by responding with a 403 response with a challenge.
-The Sec-Session-Challenge header is a structured header with a list of challenge values that specify an "id" parameter:
+The Secure-Session-Challenge header is a structured header with a list of challenge values that specify an "id" parameter:
 "challenge_value";id="session_id".